duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 **Relevancy:** Does the instant answer always provide relevant information?
 Instant answers should only show information that is correct and relevant to the user's search.
 If an instant answer is capable of returning irrelevant information (e.g. "free gaming apps" should *only* show free apps, "the dark knight movie" should ensure both words, "dark" and "knight" are in the resulting movie's title), then the relevancy must be improved before the instant answer is accepted and goes live.
-For Spice instant answers, try incorporating or tweaking the `isRelevant()` function.

 - **Example test:** Search for something that will trigger the instant answer and compare the information provided to the original source's website (if one exists) or another credible source.
 For example, if the instant answer performs arithmetic operations, you could verify that its calculations are correct using your calculator at home.
 If it provides movie information, you could verify that it's correct using Wikipedia or IMdB.